How long do Horses Live? – A Helpful Guide

 Average Life Expectancy of Popular Horse Breeds

-Famous Breeds of Horses and their Average Lifespan:
+Famous Breeds of Horses and Their Average Lifespan:

 • Thoroughbred- 25 – 28 years